-GOAL 4.6 INCORPORATE

-CLIMATE ACTION

-AND ADAPTATION

-INTO CITY

-POLICY, BUDGET,

-PLANNING

-AND INTERNAL

-STANDARDS
+GOAL 4.6 IINCORPORATE CLIMATE ACTION AND ADAPTATION INTO CITY POLICY, BUDGET, PLANNING, & INTERNAL STANDARDS

-Account for climate

-change in all new
+Account for climate change in all new City projects

-City projects

-Establish an interdepartmental working group to integrate climate preparedness in planning, maintenance, and capital improvements though the development of work plans, screening of capital improvements, and cross-sector collaboration.
+Establish an interdepartmental working group to integrate climate preparedness in planning, maintenance, and capital improvements though the development of work plans, screening of capital improvements, and crosssector collaboration.
 Establish protocols for mitigating public health impacts from heat and air quality with regional agencies and partners.

-4.6 B preparedness into City programs, operations, and maintenance protocols goals into the budget process
+Incorporate climate preparedness into City programs, operations, and maintenance protocols